Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 Define Objectives and Set KPIs

-No marketing effort should begin without a clear sense of purpose.
-Therefore, businesses must determine what they want their video content to achieve.
-For instance, is the goal to increase brand awareness, generate leads, or boost sales?
+No marketing effort should begin without a clear purpose.
+So decide what you want your video content to achieve.
+Is the goal to grow brand awareness, generate leads, or boost sales?

 - Video view count